2Lift / Ergonomics / Portugal

 Unfortunately we haven’t been able to find any manual handling specific ergonomic risk assessment tools or sheets to fill out for employers in Portugal.
 On ACT’s website they do refer to the free OiRA risk assessment tools for risk assessing workplace risks.

-Online manual handling resources on employer duties and ergonomic guidelines for lifting in Portugal.
+Online manual handling resources on employer duties and ergonomic guidelines for lifting and carrying in Portugal.

 Information Disclaimer